 L from Death Note, heroic counterpart to Light, who is the poster boy for Magnificent Bastards.
 Less heroic than other cases in that he comes across as amoral- the author admits that he is "a little bit evil"- and is interested in Light more for the challenge than administering justice.

 Also Near, who is L's successor as the Heroic Chessmaster.
 He makes a lot of inspiring speeches (when his assistants moan about how well Kira, Mello and the mafia seem to be doing), but some that are clearly insincere.

-Sasuke Uchiha from Naruto showed characteristics of this type, when he was still a member of the Hidden Leaf.
-An example was the Chuunin Exam in the Forest of death: He noticed shadow clones with ease, mostly because he analyzed the behaviour of his teammates.
+Sasuke Uchiha showed characteristics of this type, when he was still a member of the Hidden Leaf.
+An example was the Chuunin Exam in the Forest of Death: He noticed shadow clones with ease, mostly because he analyzed the behaviour of his teammates.

 Shikamaru Nara of Team 10 is widely considered the greatest strategist in Konoha.
-His accomplishments include out-gambitting a pair of akatsuki members (extremely dangerous S-Rank criminals, one of which battled the first hokage himself), beating his mentor Asuma at Shoji (a Japanese equivalent to chess), and being named the first chunin of his age group, due to his remarkable tactics in his fight against Temari.
+His accomplishments include out-gambitting a pair of Akatsuki members (extremely dangerous S-Rank criminals, one of whom battled the First Hokage himself), beating his mentor Asuma at Shogi (a Japanese equivalent to chess), and being named the first chunin of his age group, due to his remarkable tactics in his fight against Temari.

 Shino Aburame is also an excellent example, due to his brutally pragmatic and underhanded approach to almost anything.
 His first fight was over before it started due to him filling his opponent's arm tubes with bugs before the match even began.

 Itachi Uchiha, who manipulates basically everyone (including his younger brother) to protect Konoha.